ImranAdan/SidecarIpPortIssue/README.md

 The question becomes, why is it when sidecar is added as a dependency the eureka client ignores the  prefer-ip-address and the non-secure-port configuration?

+*You may run all the project as is; all configurations are provided in sample projects*

+To reporduce:

+ - Run Eureka
+ - Run Java Service (note the IP Address and the non-secure port)
+ - Run Sample Sidecar (note Hostname and server port are advertised to Eureka and NOT THE IP ADDRESS & NON-SECURE PORT)